laravel/docs/validation.md

 So, what if the incoming request fields do not pass the given validation rules?
 As mentioned previously, Laravel will automatically redirect the user back to their previous location.
 In addition, all of the validation errors and [request input](/docs/{{version}}/requests#retrieving-old-input) will automatically be [flashed to the session](/docs/{{version}}/session#flash-data).

-Note that we do not have to explicitly bind the error messages to the view in our `GET` route.
-This is because Laravel will check for errors in the session data, and automatically bind them to the view if they are available.
+An `$errors` variable is shared with all of your application's views by the `Illuminate\View\Middleware\ShareErrorsFromSession` middleware, which is provided by the `web` middleware group.
+When this middleware is applied an `$errors` variable will always be available in your views, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.
 The `$errors` variable will be an instance of `Illuminate\Support\MessageBag`.
 For more information on working with this object, [check out its documentation](#working-with-error-messages).

-> {tip} The `$errors` variable is bound to the view by the `Illuminate\View\Middleware\ShareErrorsFromSession` middleware, which is provided by the `web` middleware group. **When this middleware is applied an `$errors` variable will always be available in your views**, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.

 So, in our example, the user will be redirected to our controller's `create` method when validation fails, allowing us to display the error messages in the view: